 Add a Narrative Translation

-If the Case is based on an imported E2B file, Vault imports all narrative translations from the E2B file.
+For Cases based on imported E2B files, Vault imports all narrative translations from the E2B file.
 To manually add a narrative translation:

 - Navigate to the applicable Case.